It’s the perfect keto meatloaf! Almond flour and parmesan add flavor and keep the juices in. The glaze is made with unsweetened ketchup.

 3. Rest the meatloaf for about 15 minutes before slicing.
 This will help the juices to redistribute and settle.

 A metal pan is better

-I tried this meatloaf recipe with foil and with parchment paper.
+I tried this keto meatloaf recipe with foil and with parchment paper.
 For some reason, the meatloaf turns out much better when the pan is lined with foil.
 I’m not sure why – maybe better heat distribution?
 If you’re worried about exposure to aluminum, maybe use an unlined stainless steel pan.